scvalex/ltc/docs/final.md

 \label{sec:type-safety}

-LTc is written in Haskell, and the we have discussed the advantages of this in Section \ref{sec:haskell}.
+LTc is written in Haskell, and the we discussed the advantages of this in Section \ref{sec:haskell}.
 We will not repeat the points here, but we will expand on one of them, namely type safety.
 In particular, we now focus on type safety in the context of serialization and, especially, deserialization of data.

 Consider the archetypal serialization function, `show`: